ModiiLafta/smf_airlines-/README.md

 ## Predicting Airline Delays: Data Analysis and Machine Learning"

 ### Overview
+This project aims to predict whether there will be delays in future flights for certain airlines based on historical data.
+Using a dataset containing flight information, weather conditions, and other relevant factors, we perform **Exploratory Data Analysis (EDA)** and build **Machine Learning models** to forecast potential delays.

-This Jupyter notebook provides a detailed workflow for performing **Exploratory Data Analysis (EDA)** and building predictive models using machine learning techniques.
-The primary goals of this notebook are to:
+The primary objectives of this project are to:

-1. Understand the dataset through visualization and descriptive statistics.
+1. Analyze historical airline and weather data to identify patterns and factors contributing to delays.
-2. Preprocess the data to make it suitable for machine learning.
+2. Preprocess the data to make it suitable for predictive modeling.
-3. Implement and evaluate multiple machine learning models.
+3. Implement and evaluate machine learning models to predict the likelihood of delays for future flights.
-4. Tune the models for better performance.
+4. Fine-tune the models to improve accuracy and reliability.

 ### Sections